-HRM is a universal component in every organization.
+HRM is a universal component in every organisation.
 Even small enterprises need a human resource team to evaluate the requirement and recruit people accordingly.
 The implication of principles remains the same irrespective of the nature, size and purpose of the firm.
 Human resources can be an individual or a team depending on the expansion and complexity of a firm.
-Majority of the firms deploy a team of experts that can regulate the entire organization's workforce and position them as per their capabilities.
+Majority of the firms deploy a team of experts that can regulate the entire organisation's workforce and position them as per their capabilities.

-HRM plays a vital role in an organization's discipline.
+HRM plays a vital role in an organisation's discipline.
 It is not regarded as a whole discipline but is certainly a field of study.
-However, HRM lies under the management process; it brings out management strategies, principles and concepts and utilizes it to regulate human resources of any firm.
+However, HRM lies under the management process; it brings out management strategies, principles and concepts and utilises it to regulate human resources of any firm.
 An HRM builds a communication channel between the top management and employees to strengthen a firm's financial and professional roots.
 Companies with efficient HR professionals are more likely to expand than firms with weak HR skills.

 The vital role of HRM is to take action according to the company's policy.
 It means the HR department is not all about record-keeping and written rules.
 They take action to solve employees' problems as soon as possible.
 To solve problems that require the involvement of top management authorities, the HR department communicates with them and solves the crisis.

 From hiring to rewarding to resigning, HRM manages and keeps a record of every employee.
-It helps an organization to grow exponentially by handling resources efficiently.
+It helps an organisation to grow exponentially by handling resources efficiently.
 Mishandling of resources can lead to bankruptcy, mismanaged manpower and violation of company discipline.

 HRM is all about people at work as a solo worker and a group.
 It strives to support employees to develop their potential and be productive.
 It deals with the people-oriented job and manages functions like training, hiring working performance and more.
 Human Resources has the capacity of building human capital.
-Humans are important for achieving organizational goals and the performance is based on the virtue of employees.
+Humans are important for achieving organisational goals and the performance is based on the virtue of employees.

 Every manager should have the necessary social skills to interact and establish a bond with the employees.
-If an employee has a good relationship with the HR department, s/he is more likely to sustain in the organization.
+If an employee has a good relationship with the HR department, s/he is more likely to sustain in the organisation.